-- 93. Plaintiff brings this action as a class action pursuant to Federal Rule of Civil Procedure 23(a) and (b)(3) on behalf of a class consisting of all persons other than defendants who acquired the Company's securities publicly traded on NYSE during the Class Period, and who were damaged thereby (the "Class").
-Excluded from the Class are Defendants, the officers and directors of the Company, members of the Individual Defendants' immediate families and their legal representatives, heirs, successors or assigns and any entity in which Defendants have or had a controlling interest. - The members of the Class are so numerous that joinder of all members 94. is impracticable.
-Throughout the Class Period, the Company's securities were actively traded on NYSE.
-While the exact number of Class members is unknown to Plaintiff at this time and can be ascertained only through appropriate discovery, Plaintiff believes that there are hundreds, if not thousands of members in the proposed Class. - 95.
-Plaintiff's claims are typical of the claims of the members of the Class as all members of the Class are similarly affected by Defendants' wrongful conduct in violation of federal law that is complained of herein. - Plaintiff will fairly and adequately protect the interests of the 96. members of the Class and has retained counsel competent and experienced in class and securities litigation.
+92. Plaintiff brings this action as a class action pursuant to Federal Rule of Civil Procedure 23(a) and (b)(3) on behalf of a class consisting of all persons other than defendants who acquired Cummins securities publicly traded on the NSYE during the Class Period, and who were damaged thereby (the "Class").
+Excluded from the Class are Defendants, the officers and directors of Cummins, members of the Individual Defendants' immediate families and their legal representatives, heirs, successors or assigns and any entity in which Defendants have or had a controlling interest.

+93. The members of the Class are so numerous that joinder of all members is impracticable.
+Throughout the Class Period, Cummins securities were actively traded on NYSE.
+While the exact number of Class members is unknown to Plaintiff at this time and can be ascertained only through appropriate discovery, Plaintiff believes that there are hundreds, if not thousands of members in the proposed Class.

+94. Plaintiff's claims are typical of the claims of the members of the Class as all members of the Class are similarly affected by defendants' wrongful conduct in violation of federal law that is complained of herein.

+95. Plaintiff will fairly and adequately protect the interests of the members of the Class and has retained counsel competent and experienced in class and securities litigation.
 Plaintiff has no interests antagonistic to or in conflict with those of the Class.